epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/00_intro.rst.txt

 - Introduction to EPICS
   https://docs.epics-controls.org/en/latest/guides/EPICS_Intro.html

-The the above background in hand you should read the overview of epics-containers architecture: `../explanations/introduction`
+With the above background in hand you should then read the overview of epics-containers architecture here: `../explanations/introduction`

 To work through the tutorials you will need a workstation which can be Linux, Mac or Windows.
 All the software required is open source and available